How to take brilliant beach photos: 16 easy tips

 Lesser known beaches

-If you happen to be shooting in a coastal city like Cape Town with lots of beaches try to visit some lesser known beaches.
-All the Clifton beaches, Camps Bay, Muizenberg, St. James and Boulders are normally full on weekends during summertime.
+If you happen to be shooting in a coastal city like Cape Town with lots of beaches, try to visit some lesser-known beaches.
+All the Clifton beaches, Camps Bay, Muizenberg, St. James, and Boulders are normally full on weekends during summertime.
 Opt for beaches like Seaforth, Windmill, Bakoven, and Smitswinkel instead.

 Avoid light glare

-To avoid photos that are too glary don’t take photos between 1pm and 4pm.
+To avoid photos that are too glary, don’t take photos between 1pm and 4pm.
 That’s when the sun shines at its brightest.
-You can still take photos around this time but be sure to edit them for over brightness.
-Remember that the sun should always be behind the subject you are capturing this will also stop the dreaded glare.
-Alternatively you can take photos of the glare and make it work for you.
+You can still take photos around this time, but be sure to edit them for overbrightness.
+Remember that the sun should always be behind the subject you are capturing; this will also stop the dreaded glare.
+Alternatively, you can take photos of the glare and make it work for you.
 Like my sister did when she took the photo below.

 Seapoint Promenade at sunset